 Irish sired several babies and was declared a “splendid father,” caring for his babies “with infinite tenderness and a patience seldom equaled in human parents.”

 Francois’ langurs first came to the San Diego Zoo in 1980 from the Guanqzhou Zoo in China; we were the first zoo in the Western Hemisphere to house this species and established the population now found in American zoos.
-We also had the first birth of this species in the Western Hemisphere, in 1981, and one of the Zoo’s males, Baba, fathered 22 offspring.
+We also had the first birth in the Western Hemisphere, in 1981, and one of the Zoo’s males, Baba, fathered 22 offspring.

 In July 2011, we became the first zoo known to help raise a baby silvered leaf monkey, born on July 3 to a first-time mother that did not hold her properly for nursing.
-Our nursery keepers bottle-fed the baby several times a day while allowing her to stay with her family for several hours each day.
+Our nursery care specialists bottle-fed the baby several times a day while allowing her to stay with her family for several hours each day.

 The fun factor in the Zoo's Lost Forest increased 15-fold with the arrival of tufted capuchin monkeys in 2011.
 These highly intelligent little primates are certainly keeping things lively!
 They came to us after participating in facial recognition and intelligence tests at Yerkes National Primate Research Center.
 Each monkey has his or her own distinct personality.
 Lulu, for example, is timid but can also be quite stubborn.
 Lance is very people oriented, and Ozzie is clearly the dominant male.
 Their entertaining "monkey business" keeps Zoo visitors swinging by for more!

 Unless human behavior changes, monkeys face an uncertain future.
 Many live in areas where people live.
 Monkeys are often considered pests by farmers and are killed.
 Some are killed for their fur and for meat, which is known as bushmeat; some are hunted for medicinal concoctions.
 Monkeys are also trapped and sold as pets.
-People need to remember that monkeys are wild animals, and they do not make good pets.
+People need to remember that monkeys do not make good pets.
 They are loud, messy, difficult to care for, and can be aggressive.
 Monkeys can also become very sick from not getting the right food, and they lead unhappy and short lives from not living in the right conditions.